FamilySearch/pewpew/guide/src/cli.md

-    -t, --start-at <START_AT>              Specify the time the test should start at -o, --stats-file <STATS_FILE>          Specify the filename for the stats file -s, --stats-file-format <FORMAT>       Format for the stats file [default: json]  [possible values: json] -w, --watch                            Watch the config file for changes in load_patterns and peak_loads and update the test accordingly
+    -t, --start-at <START_AT>              Specify the time the test should start at -o, --stats-file <STATS_FILE>          Specify the filename for the stats file -s, --stats-file-format <FORMAT>       Format for the stats file [default: json]  [possible values: json] -w, --watch                            Watch the config file for changes and update the test accordingly

+ARGS:
+    <CONFIG>    Load test config file to use

 ARGS:
     <CONFIG>    Load test config file to use